Chair: Professor Cheever

 Students are required to earn a Satisfactory evaluation of clinical performance in each nursing course in order to progress in the curriculum.
-Further information on clinical performance requirements appears in the Department of Nursing Student Handbook.
+Further information on clinical performance requirements appears in the School of Nursing Student Handbook.

-Courses in Nursing
+Undergraduate Courses in Nursing

 115. Foundations of Nursing and Healthcare.
 The process of critical thinking as a basis for open inquiry into assumptions, beliefs, and values about the discipline of nursing will be analyzed for nursing in a dynamic, multidisciplinary health care environment.
 Professional, historical, and socio-cultural issues, as well as ethical and legal standards, will be discussed within the context of health care challenges of the 21st century.
 Course open to non-nursing majors.

-Groller, August-Brady, Grube, Hoffman
+Groller, Grube, Hoffman